Borda/BIRL/README.md

     * `rat-kidney_` - samples of histology tissue with annotation
 * `configs` - configs for registration methods
 * `macros_ij` - macros for ImageJ
-* `scripts` - useful scripts handling some staff around the benchmark itself

 ## Before benchmarks (pre-processing)